oldnomad/picosocks5/README.md

   - `crypt_r(3)` and algorithm extensions for `crypt(3)` family.
   - Format specifier `"%m"` in `printf(3)` family.
   - Optionally, `getifaddrs(3)`.
-The program will compile without it, by when it's available, additional functionality is enabled.
+The program will compile without it, but when it's available, additional functionality is enabled.

   So if you have another POSIX-compliant C runtime library that includes these features, PicoSOCKS5 can be ported to it.

 - If you want to enable CHAP authentication method, you'll also need either GnuTLS or OpenSSL library.
 Following features are used: